intel/zephyr.js/README.md

 for the project members.
 Once you have gained the required signals the project maintainers will merge the PR.

+### Travis and local sanity checking

+We run a series of tests on each pull request and merged commit using Travis.
+This relies on a script in the repo called `trlite`.
+One easy way to run these tests on your local $ZJS_BASE git tree is to use `make check` or `make quickcheck` for a faster subset of the tests.
+These run with your code as it stands in your tree.
+This will not catch a problem like you failing to add a new file to your commit.

+For a slightly safer sanity check, which might catch that kind of problem, you can run `trlite` directly or `trlite linux` for the "quick subset".
+This will clone a second copy of your git tree into a .trlite subdirectory, apply changes that `git diff` knows about, and run the build tests.
+Another option `trlite -j` will cause it to run four threads of tests to speed up execution; these will use four directories named `.trlite[1-4]`.
+If there is a test failure, the affected `.trlite*` trees are left in place so that you can investigate.

 ## Repo Organization

 ### File Descriptions